Anti-vaccine protesters temporarily shut down vaccine site

 “This is completely wrong,” said German Jaquez, who drove from his home in La Verne and had been waiting for an hour for his vaccination when the stadium’s gates were closed.
 He said some of the protesters were telling people in line that the coronavirus is not real and that the vaccination is dangerous.

-An official said the fire department planned to reopen the vaccination site about 3 p.m.
+The vaccination site reopened shortly before 3 p.m., the Times reported.
 The site is usually open from 8 a.m. to 8 p.m.

+After it reopened, Gov. Gavin Newsom tweeted: “We will not be deterred or threatened.
+Dodger Stadium is back up and running.”

 A post on social media described the demonstration as the “SCAMDEMIC PROTEST/MARCH.”
 It advised participants to “please refrain from wearing Trump/MAGA attire as we want our statement to resonate with the sheeple.
 No flags but informational signs only.